rohinigaonkar/gen-ai-news-plugin/README.md

 - Fetches latest Generative AI news articles using NewsAPI
 - Weekly updates to keep you informed about Gen AI developments
 - Easy-to-use Chrome browser extension interface
+- ELI5 (Explain Like I'm Five) feature for each article using OpenAI

 ## Installation